exposit/pythia-oracle/HELP.md

 #Documentation -- Pythia 1.0.0

+##Configuration

+__*Basics*__

+Always save backup copies of your text files IN A SEPARATE DIRECTORY OUTSIDE THE PYTHIA DIRECTORY before trying a new version or making any changes!
+And check your saved work occasionally by hitting save and then opening up one of the log files to make sure things are saving as you expected them to.

+If the app window is too big or two small, you can adjust it by setting the size, either in the pythia.py file or at the command line.

+`python pythia.py --size 1280x725`

+You can also open up the 'pythia.py' file in your favorite text editor, then uncomment these lines:

+`kivy.config.Config.set ( 'graphics', 'width', 1280 )`<br>
+`kivy.config.Config.set ( 'graphics', 'height', 725 )`

+Change the numbers (1280, 725) as you'd prefer.

+Most of the program's user data is saved in plain text files (in json format); make a backup and then open up some save game files and see what's in there.
+You can edit past entries, change configuration values, even set a custom pre and post title for your game (look for those entries in 'saves/\<game name\>/config.txt' and the '---').

+There are multiple config files, the main config and one per game.
+The main config in the pythia root directory; you can edit this as much as you'd like and all changes will propagate to any new games (but not old ones).
+You can always make a new, fresh game, and copy that config into older save games to 'refresh' them on upgrades.

+Formatting is set in the config file and on a per game basis.
+If you really want to change something, you can scroll to the bottom of the config file for the app-wide derived font settings.

+To shut down, click the x in the upper left of the main window or just close the terminal.
+You'll find your save games in the pythia folder under 'saves'.
+Content is saved pretty frequently but be sure to hit the 'save' button before closing down to be sure.
+Backups are in the "backups" folder.
+Pythia automatically makes a zipped backup of your current saves director and places it in backups when you start up Pythia.

+To reset the quicksave, just delete the entire quicksave folder in the saves folder, then remake it at the title screen.

+Note: the system expects a quicksave folder to be present and it's a good idea to have one.

+MAKE BACKUPS BEFORE EDITING FILES MANUALLY.
+It takes two seconds to right click on your save folder and 'compress' or 'save as zip' then drag and drop the zip somewhere else.

+__*Config Flags*__

+If 'manual_edit_mode' is set to True, the game will no longer overwrite a failed save game load with "the adventure begins".
+It will also no longer save any changes made in Pythia itself until the manual_edit_mode flag is set back to False.
+This is so, if you're making manual edits, you have a bit of protection against missed commas or other json formatting issues in the main text file.

+If 'debug' is set to True, you'll get a lot more messaging than default.
+Some of it might even be useful if you're having an issue.
+Most of it is simple notifications and should be ignored.

 ##Title Screen

 When creating a new game, you'll be given the option of a scenario or "blank" game.
 You'll generally want to choose "Blank" or "No Template".